 The creation, limitation, or elimination of tax expenditures warrants at least as much scrutiny in deficit reduction and budget balancing discussions as direct spending decisions do.

-The impact of tax expenditures should be monitored carefully to ensure that corporations and upper-income taxpayers bear their fair share of the overall tax burden, in accordance with progressive tax principles.
+The impact of tax expenditures should be monitored carefully to ensure that corporations and upper-income taxpayers bear their fair share of the overall tax burden.